NandoRFS/pagonxt-customer-birthday/README.md

 The MS was developed in *Node.js*, *Typescript* and *express*, using concepts from *Clean Architecture*, unit and integration tests with *Jest* and a non relational database *MongoDB*.

-> The projet is available in [Heroku](https://pagonxt-customer-birthday.herokuapp.com/pagonxt-customer-birthday/docs)
+> The projet is available on [Heroku](https://pagonxt-customer-birthday.herokuapp.com/pagonxt-customer-birthday/docs)

 ## Install and Run the Project